 Reykjavik, Iceland’s capitol is one of the cleanest, safest, and happiest cities in the world.
 Even though it only has an urban area population of around 200,000, it is the home of the vast majority of Iceland’s inhabitants.
 It is the center of culture and life of the Icelandic people, as well as being one of the focal points of tourism in Iceland.

 The city itself is spread out with sprawling suburbs.
 The city center is a very small area characterized by eclectic and colorful houses, with good shopping and dining.

 Our hotel was also located in Reykjavik.
 It was called the Reykjavik Lights Hotel.
 We payed about $100 a night and were very happy with it.
 They offer free breakfast and wifi.
 The breakfast was REALLY good and the location was perfect.
-You guys can book or check prices for the hotel here.
+Book our same hotel here on booking.com.

 Find a hotel in Reykjavik: Hotels in Reykjavik

 This is an affiliate link and we will make a small commission if you guys book through our link.
 I want to thank you all for the support!
 It means the world to us.

 Read our most popular articles on Iceland